EshuShango/EshuShango/README.md

 I love to be creative in many ways !
 And life experiences 🧗🏾‍♂️ have taught me to be adaptable and I tend to be more than less, unique in my approach to problem solving.

 ### What do I do for Fun ?
-- Learn, Create whatever I feel, but mostly Analog Collage, Construct Software Programs and Music,
+- Learn, Create whatever I feel, but mostly Analog Collage, Construct Software, and Music,
 - Watch Anime
 - Magic The Gathering